buzzqw/TUS/OBSS/OBSSv2-eng.md

 **ActionsReaping Scythe**.
 The Manifestation plunges its spectral scythe into a creature within 1 meter of it, dealing 7 (1d8 + 3) piercing damage plus 4 (1d8) Void damage.
 It cannot miss.

+\oggettomagico{Figurine of Wondrous Power}

-* **Figurine of Wondrous Power** variable rarity, variable cost, a **figurine** of wondrous power is a statuette of a beast small enough to fit in a pocket.
+variable rarity, variable cost, a **figurine** of wondrous power is a statuette of a beast small enough to fit in a pocket.
 If you use two actions to speak a command word and throw the figurine on the ground within 18 meters of you, the figurine becomes a living creature.
 If the space where the creature would appear is occupied by another creature or object, or if there isn't enough space for the creature, the figurine doesn't transform.

 The creature is friendly to you and your companions.
 It understands your languages and obeys your spoken commands.
 If you don't issue any commands, the creature defends itself but takes no other actions.
 See the Bestiary for the creature's other statistics.